-Teachers appointed by the Sabbath School Council or elected by the church serve for one year.
+Teachers are appointed by the Sabbath School Council and approved by the church board.

 The Sabbath School Council is responsible for the successful operation of the entire Sabbath School through the leadership of its chairperson, the superintendent.
-The Council should meet at least once each month.
+The council should meet at least once each month.

 Because of the importance of maintaining the integrity of the truths being taught, great care should be exercised in the choice of Sabbath School teachers.
 The time allotted for teaching approximates that of the pastor in the pulpit.
-All teachers shall be members of the church in good and regular standing and serve at the pleasure of the Sabbath School Council or the church board.
+All teachers shall be members of the church in regular standing and serve at the pleasure of the church board.

-The Superintendent.-The Sabbath School superintendent is the leading officer of the Sabbath School.
+The Superintendent-The Sabbath School superintendent is the leading officer of the Sabbath School.
 As soon as elected he or she should begin planning for the smooth and effective operation of the school.
 The superintendent should be acquainted with the plans of the Sabbath School Department of the General Conference and is expected to abide by the decisions of the Sabbath School Council concerning the operation of the Sabbath School.